EngineHub/WorldEditDocs/source/usage/general/patterns.rst

 Block Category Pattern
 ----------------------

 This pattern allows setting random blocks within a block category, often referred to as a "`tag <https://minecraft.gamepedia.com/Tag>`_".
 Tags allow grouping blocks together under a single name.
 Minecraft comes with many tags inbuilt (see the link) and also allows creating and modifying tags via data packs.
-You may already have noticed these tags being used as a :doc:`mask <masks>` in the example above (``##slabs``).
+You may already have noticed these tags being used as a :ref:`mask <usage/general/masks:Block category mask>` in the example above (``##slabs``).

 The syntax for this pattern is ``##<tag name>``, which will randomly choose between the default state of all blocks in the category.
 You can also mix this with the random state pattern (``##*<tag name>``) to use all states, not just the defaults.